-Americans with Disabilities Act
+Americans with Disabilities Act/ Rehabilitation Act of 1973

-To understand who is and who is not protected by the ADA, it is first necessary to understand the Act's definition of an "individual with a disability" and then determine if the individual meets the Act's definition of a "qualified individual with a disability."
+To understand who is and who is not protected by the ADA, it is first neccessary to understand the Act's definition of an "individual with a disability" and then determine if the individual meets the Act's definition of a "qualified individual with a disability."
 A person with a disability is an individual who:

-- Has a physical or mental impairment that substantially limits one or more of his/her major life activities;
+- Has a physical or mental impairment that substantially limits one or more of his/her major life activities

-- Has a record of such an impairment; and
+- Has a record of such impairment

-- Is regarded as having such an impairment.
+- Is regarded as having such an impairment

 Major Life Activities